serkankocabas/serkankocabas.github.io/content/authors/Hernan D. Seoane/_index.md

 superuser: false

 # Role/position/tagline
-role: Professor (Ramon and Cajal fellow)
+role: Associate Professor of Economics (Ramon and Cajal fellow)

 # Organizations/Affiliations to show in About widget
 organizations:
   - name: Universidad Carlos III de Madrid
     url: https://economics.uc3m.es

-# Short bio (displayed in user profile at end of posts)
-bio:

 # Interests to show in About widget